phenoscape/owlet/README.md

 ```

 ## Usage
-Here is an example of loading an ontology into an OWL reasoner, and using it to expand a query to an in-memory triple store containing the same ontology.
-Instead of the in-memory Jena model, you could instead query a remote SPARQL endpoint.
+Below is an example of loading an ontology from a file into an OWL reasoner, and then using the reasoner to expand a SPARQL query to triple store.
+In this example, the triple store is in-memory and holds the same ontology as the reasoner, but you could replace that part with querying a remote SPARQL endpoint that, for example, contains data linked to the ontology.

 ```scala
 import org.semanticweb.elk.owlapi.ElkReasonerFactory